 Funded by: NERC

-The project focuses on the viability and commercialization of carbon capture technologies, which directly addresses the question about controls and mitigations for new carbon capture infrastructure.
+The project focuses on assessing the viability of CCS technologies and informing policy decisions, which partially addresses the question on controls and mitigations for carbon capture infrastructure.

 The UK is seeing an unprecedented rise in CCS activity, with deployment planned to go from currently nothing to 10 million tonnes of CO2 captured and stored per year by 2030, followed by two decades with average growth o...